The Generalized Rank Invariant: M\"obius invertibility, Discriminating Power, and Connection to Other Invariants: Introduction

 \section{Introduction}

+One-parameter persistent homology is a central concept in topological data analysis (TDA) with a wide range of applications \cite{bleher2021topological,cang2015topological,carlsson2021topological,chan2013topology,chowdhury2018importance,dabaghian2012topological,PhysRevC.106.064912,lee2018high,stolz2023relational}.
+Under fairly general assumptions, a one-parameter persistence module $M:\R\to \cvec$ is completely characterized by its so-called \emph{persistence diagram}, which provides a \ok{canonical}, compact and interpretable summary of $M$.

-Persistent homology is a central object in topological data analysis (TDA) with a wide range of applications \cite{carlsson2021topological}.
-However, the lack of a canonical approach for quantifying `persistence' in multiparameter persistent homology, or more broadly persistence modules over arbitrary posets $\catP$, continues to be an obstacle for the wider use of multiparameter persistent homology.
-Specifically, unlike in the case of one-parameter persistence modules, there is no complete and simultaneously discrete invariant for multiparameter persistence modules \cite{carlsson2009theory}.
-Accordingly, many discrete and incomplete invariants have been studied, e.g. \cite{asashiba2023approximation,asashiba2019approximation,blanchette2021homological,botnan2021signed,chacholski2022effective,harrington2019stratifying,landi2018rank,lesnick2015interactive,miller2020homological,oudot2024stability}.
-One such invariant, is the \emph{rank invariant} (RI), which encodes the rank of all linear maps present in a given persistence module \cite{carlsson2009theory,puuska2020erosion}.
+However, one-parameter persistent homology has well-known struggles when dealing with noise and outliers, motivating a surge in research in recent years on the more robust \emph{multi-parameter} persistent homology, i.e. the setting in which we contend with \ok{\emph{multi-parameter} persistence modules $M:\R^d\to \cvec$.
+Unfortunately, in contrast with the case of one-parameter persistence modules (where persistence diagrams are full invariants thereof), there is no complete and simultaneously discrete invariant for multi-parameter persistence modules \cite{carlsson2009theory}.} Accordingly, many discrete and necessarily incomplete invariants have been studied, e.g. \cite{asashiba2023approximation,asashiba2019approximation,blanchette2021homological,botnan2021signed,chacholski2022effective,harrington2019stratifying,landi2018rank,lesnick2015interactive,miller2020homological,oudot2024stability}.
+The central hurdle preventing widespread use of \ok{many of} these invariants in practice is their computational complexity.

+In this work, we focus on a particular class of invariants for multi-parameter persistence modules, or more generally for \emph{$\catP$-modules} $M:\catP\rightarrow \cvec$, where $\catP$ is an arbitrary poset.
+For these invariants, we study the tension that exists between their computational complexity and their inherent discriminating power.

+One of these invariants that is intimately tied to this work is the classical \emph{rank invariant} (RI), which encodes the rank of all linear maps present in a given $\catP$-module; see \cite{carlsson2009theory,puuska2020erosion}.
+For one-parameter persistence modules, the RI contains equivalent information to the classical persistence diagram \cite{abeasis1981geometry,carlsson2009theory}, making it a natural notion to import into the multi-parameter setting.
+The RI allows us to quantify persistence over \emph{segments} in the indexing poset (a segment is the set of points lying between a given pair of comparable points), and it is a lossless invariant when applied to so-called rectangle-decomposable modules \cite{botnan2022rectangle}.
+As a downside, the RI \emph{only} allows us to quantify persistence over segments, and in the multi-parameter setting there \ok{typically are many} natural non-segment like subsets of the indexing poset $\catP$ over which we desire to quantify persistence.